AravindhStanley/wordle-clone-python/README.md

 3. Activate the virtual env with `source venv/bin/activate`
 4. Install necessary requirements - `pip3 install -r requirements.txt`
 5. Run the main file - `python3 main.py`

+To do:
+[] Write Test case
+[] Add option to expand more than 5 letter word